krasimir/react-in-patterns/patterns/one-direction-data-flow/README.md

 ---

 One-way direction data flow is a pattern that works nicely with React.
 It is around the idea that the components do not modify the data that they receive.
-They only listen for changes in this data and maybe provide the new value but they do not update the actual data store.
-This update happens following another mechanism in another place and the component just gets rendered with the new value.
+They only listen for changes in this data and maybe provide the new value but they do not update the actual data.
+This update happens following another mechanism in another place and the component just gets re-rendered with the new value.

 Let's for example get a simple `Switcher` component that contains a button.
 We click it to enable a flag in the system.